waggle-sensor/node-platforms/nvidia-nano/README.md

 Contains set up instructions and an `ansible` playbook for the NVIDIA Nano Node Platform.

-This project is a work in progress, so our development notes and to do list can be found [here](./TODO.md).
+This project is a work in progress, so our development notes and To-Do list can be found [here](./TODO.md).

 Please reach out to [Waggle Team](https://docs.waggle-edge.ai/docs/contact-us) with any questions or concerns.